 Donna arrives at City Hall with her parents at the same time that Ray and his chain smoking ma get there.
 Brandon appears out of nowhere again and asks Ray if he can talk to him privately for a minute, and Ray agrees and tells his ma to bugger off somewhere.
 Once they're alone, Brandon gives him a disapproving look and tells him he's doing the wrong thing...that he hurt Donna on the night in question, and Joe was just trying to protect her.
 Ray stares at him blankly and says that that's for the judge to decide.
 Brandon insists that he's not the victim, and that by continuing with this ridiculous trial, he's continuing to abuse Donna.
 He declares that Joe is innocent, and Ray mutters, "It's not for me to say."
 Brandon argues that it is for him to say, and that only he can say it...then stalks off.
 Ray stares after him looking contemplative.

 As Donna and Joe leave City Hall together, a reporter yells out, "Miss Martin, is this going to affect your chances of becoming Rose Queen?"
 Bwahahaha!!
-[Actually, the obnoxious, sanctimonious smarm she's demonstrated to the judges thus far is a much greater risk to her Rose Queen chances.]
+I would venture to say that the obnoxious, sanctimonious smarm she's demonstrated to the judges thus far is a much greater risk to her Rose Queen chances.
 The two go into a private room, and Donna apologizes to Joe for the whole sordid mess...but once again he insists it's not her fault, blah blah.

 The Condor newsroom.
 Susan prints out Brandon's article and gushes over his first syndicated story.
 As he reads it over, she strokes his ego further and tells him he has the integrity and honesty to be a great newspaper man.
 Brandon looks troubled and tells her, in fact, he's not very honest...and, oh yeah, Kelly spent Thanksgiving night at Casa Walsh.
 He hastens to add that they didn't sleep together.
 Susan gets angry and says he obviously contemplated doinking his ex, then asks, "What stopped you?"
 Brandon tells her: his feelings for her, and Kelly's feelings for Colin.
 Susan asks him why he's telling her this now, and he says, "You have a right to know."
 Well...that, plus he had to beat Valerie to the punch in case she started blabbing about it to everyone.
 Brandon sheepishly admits it was thoughtless to let Kelly sleep over, and Susan bitchily agrees and rhetorically asks him how she's ever supposed to trust him again.
 He insists again that nothing happened...but she says she doesn't believe him and kicks him out of her office.